Peaceful Parenting Examples Age 7 - 11

 2. Re-connect with your child.

-The only reason for her to cooperate is her connection with you.
-If she's acting out, she's feeling disconnected.
+Always connect before you correct.
+The only reason for her to cooperate is her connection with you, so when you're setting limits, empathize at the same time.
+If she's acting out, she's feeling disconnected, so sometimes the only thing you need to do is connect.

 3. Coach your child instead of punishing.

-That means you set limits as necessary, but you see it from his point of view and you allow emotions.
+That means you set limits as necessary, but you see it from your child's point of view and you acknowledge their emotions, including their emotions about the limits you're setting.
 That helps kids stay connected so they want to cooperate.
 And it helps them "befriend" their emotions so they get better at regulating them.
 Once they can regulate emotions, they can regulate behavior.
+Then, coach your child to clean up their own mess or repair a relationship they've damaged.

 Your seven year old keeps interrupting you while you're working at home.